jjjmmm0410/G3/README.md

 # Group 3
-## Group member : Jungmin Kim / Seohyeon Jung / Suhyeon Cho
+## Group member
+Jungmin Kim / Seohyeon Jung / Suhyeon Cho
-### 1. Education target : Middle school students
+### 1. Education target
+Middle school students
-### 2. Education goal : Enhancing students' English speaking and communication skills
+### 2. Education goal
+To prepare for future education by frequently accessing classes using the metaverse
-### 3. Digital Tool : Zep
+### 3. Digital Tool
+Zep
 ### 4. Questions
 📍 What digital tool are you exploring, and what is its primary function?
  - Our tool we are exploring is ZEP.
 It is a platform based on Metabus.
 Its primary function is that teachers can make an English class in a various form in virtual reality.
 Objectives are middle school students.
 Through this tool, students can prepare education based on AI.